someone1/zfsbackup-go/README.md

 Flags:
       --encryptTo string           the email of the user to encrypt the data to from the provided public keyring.
   -h, --help                       help for zfsbackup
-      --logLevel string            this controls the verbosity level of logging.
+      --jsonOutput                 dump results as a JSON string - on success only --logLevel string            this controls the verbosity level of logging.
 Possible values are critical, error, warning, notice, info, debug. (default "notice")
       --manifestPrefix string      the prefix to use for all manifest files. (default "manifests") --numCores int               number of CPU cores to utilize.
 Do not exceed the number of CPU cores on the system. (default 2)